-Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS and their preparation in accordance with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) and UAE Federal Law No.6 of 2007 (as amended), and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS Standards and their preparation in compliance with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 and UAE Federal Law No. (6) of 2007 (as amended), and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.